Code-Institute-Submissions/battleship-blast/README.md

 * * *

 This online interactive game targets all ages 10+, and that is its beauty!
-Almost anyone can appreciate a good game of rock, paper, scissors.
+Almost anyone can appreciate a good strategic game of Battleships.

-*   Children 5+
+*   Children 10+
 *   Adults